AnubisDunk/aleksandrs-summer-school/README.md

 ### Installation

-Start with cloning this repo on your local machine:
+Start with cloning this repo on your local machine and installing the dependencies:

 ```bash
 git clone https://github.com/AnubisDunk/aleksandrs-summer-school.git
 ```

-To install and set up the library, run:

 ```bash
 npm install